 Denise Reed, Ph.D., is a nationally and internationally recognized expert in coastal marsh sustainability and the role of human activities in modifying coastal systems.
 She has studied coastal issues in the United States and around the world for over 30 years.

-Prior to joining The Water Institute of the Gulf, Dr. Reed served as Director of the Pontchartrain Institute for Environmental Sciences and as a professor in the University of New Orleans’ Department of Earth and Environmental Sciences.
+Prior to joining The Water Institute of the Gulf, Dr. Reed served as Interim Director of the Pontchartrain Institute for Environmental Sciences and as a professor in the University of New Orleans’ Department of Earth and Environmental Sciences.

-She is a member of the Chief of Engineers Environmental Advisory Board and the Ecosystems Sciences and Management Working Group of the NOAA Science Advisory Board and is a member of the Committee on Independent Scientific Review of Everglades Restoration Progress.
+She has recently been a member of the Chief of Engineers Environmental Advisory Board and the Ecosystems Sciences and Management Working Group of the NOAA Science Advisory Board and is a member of the Committee on Independent Scientific Review of Everglades Restoration Progress.
 She earned a bachelor's and doctoral degree in geography from the University of Cambridge.

 AREAS OF EXPERTISE

 - Integrated Water Resources Management